nunchistudio/blacksmith/documentation/guides/extraction/triggers.md

 When a trigger is executed, it can return any kind of error, as long as it respects the builtin `error` type.
-However, we strongly recommend to use the [`errors.Error`](https://pkg.go.dev/github.com/nunchistudio/blacksmith/helper/errors?tab=doc) type for better consistency between your application and the Blacksmith platform.
+However, we strongly recommend to use the [`errors.Error`](https://pkg.go.dev/github.com/nunchistudio/blacksmith/helper/errors?tab=doc) type for better consistency between your application and the Blacksmith ecosystem.

 If `error` is not `nil`, the gateway considers the event as untrusted and will not continue.
 Therefore, no jobs will be created.